CoderUltraSonic/Jaxit/README.md

 # Jaxit
 Jaxit is an easy-to-use library that makes an interactive terminal for your programs.

-Jaxit was made by Codeverse.
-It has a MIT License so you can make copies of it.
-Jaxit is in Github, so check on Codeverse's Profile, [CoderUltraSonic](https://github.com/CoderUltraSonic).
+Jaxit was made by Codeverse, so check on Codeverse's Profile, [CoderUltraSonic](https://github.com/CoderUltraSonic).

 ---